 Electronic Arts (EA) Gains As Market Dips: What You Should Know

-Coming into today, shares of the video game maker had gained 6.53% in the past month.
-In that same time, the Consumer Discretionary sector lost 1.14%, while the S&P 500 gained 4.4%.
+Prior to today's trading, shares of the video game maker had gained 6.84% over the past month.
+This has outpaced the Consumer Discretionary sector's gain of 1.83% and the S&P 500's gain of 5.76% in that time.

-Investors will be hoping for strength from Electronic Arts as it approaches its next earnings release.
-The company is expected to report EPS of $3.20, up 3.56% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $2.66 billion, up 11.02% from the prior-year quarter.
+Investors will be hoping for strength from Electronic Arts as it approaches its next earnings release, which is expected to be February 1, 2022.
+On that day, Electronic Arts is projected to report earnings of $3.20 per share, which would represent year-over-year growth of 3.56%.
+Our most recent consensus estimate is calling for quarterly revenue of $2.66 billion, up 11.02% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $7.05 per share and revenue of $7.67 billion, which would represent changes of +22.4% and +23.95%, respectively, from the prior year.

-Any recent changes to analyst estimates for Electronic Arts should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors should also note any recent changes to analyst estimates for Electronic Arts.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
 Electronic Arts is currently a Zacks Rank #2 (Buy).

-Digging into valuation, Electronic Arts currently has a Forward P/E ratio of 18.87.
-Its industry sports an average Forward P/E of 18.85, so we one might conclude that Electronic Arts is trading at a premium comparatively.
+In terms of valuation, Electronic Arts is currently trading at a Forward P/E ratio of 19.15.
+This valuation marks a premium compared to its industry's average Forward P/E of 17.22.

 The Toys - Games - Hobbies industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 175, which puts it in the bottom 32% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 124, which puts it in the top 49% of all 250+ industries.

 Infrastructure Stock Boom to Sweep America